rothgar/awesome-tuis/README.md

 - [fff](https://github.com/dylanaraps/fff) A simple file manager written in bash.
 - [fubar](https://github.com/irishmaestro/fubar) Formidable Unix Binary Arsenal & Repository.
 TUI built for gtfobins power users.
 - [Glances](https://github.com/nicolargo/glances) Glances an Eye on your system.
 A top/htop alternative.
-- [Glow](https://github.com/charmbracelet/glow) Render markdown on the CLI, with pizzazz!
 - [Goaccess](https://github.com/allinurl/goaccess) GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in nix systems or through your browser.
 - [gotop](https://github.com/xxxserxxx/gotop) A terminal based graphical activity monitor inspired by gtop and vtop
 - [gping](https://github.com/orf/gping) Ping, but with a graph